 Emergency State: The state that the NYS Power System is in when an abnormal condition occurs that requires automatic or immediate, manual action to prevent or limit loss of the NYS Transmission System or Generators that could adversely affect the reliability of the NYS Power System.

-Emergency Upper Operating Limit (UOLe): The upper operating limit that a Generator indicates it expects to be able to reach, or the maximum amount of demand that a Demand Side Resource expects to be able to reduce, at the request of the ISO during extraordinary conditions.
-Each Generator or Demand Side Resource shall specify a UOLe in its bids that shall be equal to or greater than its stated Normal Upper Operating Limit.
+Emergency Upper Operating Limit (UOLe): The upper operating limit that a Generator, except for the Generator of a BTM:NG Resource, indicates it expects to be able to reach, the upper operating limit that a BTM:NG Resource indicates it expects to be able to inject into the grid after serving its Host Load and subject to its Injection Limit, or the maximum amount of demand that a Demand Side Resource expects to be able to reduce, at the request of the ISO during extraordinary conditions.
+Each Resource shall specify a UOLe in its bids that shall be equal to or greater than its stated Normal Upper Operating Limit.

 Energy (“MWh”): A quantity of electricity that is bid, produced, purchased, consumed, sold, or transmitted over a period of time, and measured or calculated in megawatt hours.